team401/Docs/Programming/Getting-Started.md

 - The [Software Development Workflow]({{ site.basename }}/Programming/Software-Workflow.html) defines the process for making code changes on the team.
 - Learn about our [Coding Standards]({{ site.basename }}/Programming/Coding-Standards.html) to ensure your code passes review.

+## Understand our Library: Coppercore

+Coppercore is our way of keeping useful code the same year-year.
+Classes in this library help find locations on a field, add deadbands to joysticks, and interface with wpilib

+#### Use Coppercore in a new project